szabolcstoth/robotframework-basics/docs/02-classroom/02-file-handling.md

 ## Results

-Inside the `tests` folder, execute the following command to execute `02-Classroom` suite.
+In the `tests` folder, execute the following command to execute the `02-Classroom` suite.

 ``` bash
 robot --suite 02-classroom .